To diagnose bulimia, your healthcare professional will:

 If you're the parent of someone with bulimia, you may blame yourself for your child's eating disorder.
-But eating disorders have many causes, and parenting style is not considered a primary cause.
+But eating disorders have many causes, and parenting style is not considered a cause.
 It's best to focus on how you can help your child now.

 Here are some suggestions:

 - Schedule regular family mealtimes.
 Eating at routine times is important to help reduce binge eating.

 Remember that eating disorders affect the whole family, and you need to take care of yourself, too.
-If you feel that you aren't coping well with your teen's illness, you might benefit from professional counseling.
-Or ask your child's doctor about support groups for parents of children with eating disorders.
+If you feel that you aren't coping well with your teen's bulimia, you might benefit from professional counseling.
+Or ask your child's primary care provider about support groups for parents of children with eating disorders.

 Preparing for your appointment

 Here's some information to help you get ready for your appointment, and what to expect from your health care team.
 Ask a family member or friend to go with you, if possible, to help you remember key points and give a fuller picture of the situation.

 What you can do

 Before your appointment, make a list of:

 - Your symptoms, even those that may seem unrelated to the reason for your appointment

 - Key personal information, including any major stresses or recent life changes.

-- All medicines, including those available without a prescription, as well as vitamins, herbal products, over-the-counter medications or other supplements you're taking, and their doses
+- All medicines, including those available without a prescription, as well as vitamins, herbal products, over-the-counter medications or other supplements you're taking, and their dosages

 - Questions to ask your doctor, so you can make the most of your time together

-Some questions to ask your doctor or other health care provider include:
+Some questions to ask your primary care provider or mental health professional include: